danielpozsar/grogupy/docs/source/development/index.rst

 2. Update release date in **CITATION.ciff**
 3. Update release version in **__init__.py**
 4. Update the changelogs in documentation
+5. Update the changelogs in **CHANGELOG.md**
+6. Update versions in **references.bib**
-5. tag the commit with the proper version number
+7. tag the commit with the proper version number

-The packaging and documentation generation is automatically done during release by github workflows.
+The packaging and documentation generation is automatically done during release by GitHub workflows.